Kalavryta massacre: In literature

-Some survivors of the events have documented their stories in short publications in Greek which can be found in Kalavryta’s museum and bookstore.
+Some survivors of the events have documented their stories in short publications in Greek which can be found in Kalavryta's museum and bookstore.

-Other authors have weaved narratives into the events surrounding the Kalavryta massacre, including Just Another Man: A Story of the Nazi Massacre of Kalavryta (1998) by Andy Varlow and Hitler's Orphan: Demetri of Kalavryta (2014) by Marc Zirogiannis.
+Other authors have woven narratives into the events surrounding the Kalavryta massacre, including Just Another Man: A Story of the Nazi Massacre of Kalavryta (1998) by Andy Varlow and Hitler's Orphan: Demetri of Kalavryta (2014) by Marc Zirogiannis.
 Hitler's Orphan is a historical novella that tells the story of the massacre from the perspective of the Zirogiannis family.